 Noise Exploration Program To Understand Noise Emitted by Seagoing ships

 Complaints about noise from (seagoing) vessels at berth are increasingly becoming an environmental issue.
-This is mainly due to the increase of the population in the residential areas around the ports, and the rise of the number of residential areas being built closer to the port itself.
-To achieve sustainable port development and operations there is a desire to reduce the problem of noise pollution.
-As this problem concerns vessels calling at different international ports, the NEPTUNES-project is initiated in order to tackle noise pollution from moored vessels in co-operation with ports from all over the world.
-The project is called ‘NEPTUNES’ (Noise Exploration Program To Understand Noise Emitted by Seagoing ships), inspired by the god of the sea in Roman religion (‘Neptune’).
+This is mainly due to the increase of the population in the residential areas around the ports, the rise of the number of residential areas being built closer to the port itself and the changed expectations from people living in the residential areas.
+To achieve sustainable port development and operations, there is a desire to overcome these challenges and research what causes the characteristic sound generated by moored vessels – and how it can be mitigated.

 The objective of this project –in the broadest sense- is to mitigate the noise from seagoing vessels at berth.

-In order to reach the objective of this project.
-The following goals and deliverables are summarized:
+In order to achieve the objectives of this project, the following goals can be summarized:

 - Gaining more insight into the ship noise problems in ports collaborating in this project.
 Information available for Project Board members only.